Love Withdrawal is a Painful and Destabilizing Experience

 Why?

-Because a unique connection is made between the person affected and their unmet need for love due to childhood challenges.
-Often, during withdrawal from love, people psychologically go back and feel the losses they felt as a child and/or adolescent without fully understanding that their nervous system is in complete overload.
-Unfortunately, the more neglected they were as a child, the more they suffer.
+Because a unique connection is made between the person affected and their unmet need for love due to childhood neglect and/or past trauma, they are left with a sense of loss.
+Often, during withdrawal from love, people psychologically go back and feel the losses they felt in previous life experiences without fully understanding that their nervous system is in complete overload.
+For decades therapists have referred to this as flight, fight, and/or freeze.
+Unfortunately, the more neglected they were as a child, the more they suffered when being neglected as an adult.

-What can lead to seeking unbalanced, unfulfilled, and addictive relationships is having unresolved unhealthy childhood relationships.
+What can lead to seeking unbalanced, unfulfilled, and addictive relationships is having unresolved unhealthy relationships that typically begin as a child.
 We are drawn to what is familiar regardless of merit.
+And we can often find ourselves in relationships that mirror the ones that wounded us so deeply.

 The Severity of Love Withdrawal

-Think about the pain evaluation they give you when you are rushed into the ER.
-The ER doctors simply say, “on a scale of 1-10, 1 being no pain and 10 being the worst pain you have ever felt, what are you feeling?”
+To understand love withdrawal, think about the pain evaluation they give you when you are rushed into the ER.
+The ER docs simply say, “On a scale of 1-10, 1 being no pain and 10 being the worst pain you have ever felt, what are you feeling?”

 Love Withdrawal is typically a Level 10